-Clubbing of Income is one of the provisions which are included in the act as anti tax avoidance measures.
+Deemed income and clubbing of income is one of the provisions which are included in the act as anti-tax avoidance measures.
 Provisions for inclusion in assessee’s income, income of some other person, who is not at arm’s length, are a kind of such provisions.
-Such provisions arrest tax leakage likely to result from certain transactions with relatives or diversion of title without loosing control over the same, etc.
+Such provisions arrest tax leakage likely to result from certain transactions with relatives or diversion of title without losing control over the same, etc.

 TRANSFER OF ASSETS [ Sec.
 60]